 Our certificate of incorporation and bylaws provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our certificate of incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds (2/3) of the outstanding shares then entitled to vote in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our certificate of incorporation also provides that our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds (2/3) of the outstanding shares then entitled to vote in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office, even if less than a quorum of the board of directors.

-Our board of directors has nominated Carl L. Gordon, Steve Dubin and Jeffrey Chodakewitz for election as the class II directors at the Annual Meeting.
+Our board of directors has nominated Michael G. Kauffman, M.D., Ph.D. and Andrew Sinclair, Ph.D. for election as the class III directors at the Annual Meeting.
 The nominees are presently directors, and have indicated a willingness to continue to serve as directors, if elected.
 If the nominees become unable or unwilling to serve, however, the properly submitted proxies may be voted for a substitute nominee selected by our board of directors.

-In addition to the information presented below regarding each of the nominees and continuing directors' specific experience, qualifications, attributes and skills that our board of directors and our nominating and corporate governance committee of our board of directors, the Nominating and Corporate Governance Committee, considered in determining that he or she should serve as a director, we also believe that each of our directors has demonstrated business acumen, integrity and an ability to exercise sound judgment, as well as a commitment of service to Adicet and our board of directors.
+In addition to the information presented below regarding each of the nominees and continuing directors' specific experience, qualifications, attributes and skills that our board of directors and our Nominating and Corporate Governance Committee of our board of directors (Nominating and Corporate Governance Committee) considered in determining that he or she should serve as a director, we also believe that each of our directors has demonstrated business acumen, integrity and an ability to exercise sound judgment, as well as a commitment of service to Adicet and our board of directors.

-Nominees for Election as Class II Directors
+Nominees for Election as Class III Directors

-The following table identifies our director nominees, and sets forth their principal occupation and business experience during the last five years and their ages as of April 4, 2023.
+The following table identifies our director nominees, and sets forth their principal occupation and business experience during the last five years and their ages as of April 9, 2024.